alan-turing-institute/environmental-ds-book/book/publishing/guidelines/guidelines-community.md

 ## Scope and Aims
 Thank you for considering contributing to the review workflow of a notebook submission to EDS book.
-Our review process aims to be collaborative, transparent and inclusive.
+Our review process aims to be open, collaborative, transparent and inclusive.
 We therefore welcome community feedback from a diversity of background and with varying levels of programming/domain expertise.

-Previous submissions had a mix of technical and domain focus.

 ## Notebook Idea
 We highly appreciate providing feedback to the notebook idea.
-Any kind of suggestion related to datasets, open-source packages or ecosystems, credits, etc will be valuable for authors.
+Any kind of suggestion related to datasets, open-source packages or ecosystems, credits, etc would be valuable for authors.

 ## Post-publication
 We encourage post-publication feedback from anyone interested in published notebooks in EDS book.

-You can report bugs and derivative work in the notebook repository hosted by the [Environmental-DS-Book organisation](https://github.com/Environmental-DS-Book) (see for instance a [PR](https://github.com/Environmental-DS-Book/forest-modelling-treecrown_deepforest/pull/1) in the DeepForest notebook)
+You can report bugs and derivative work in the notebook repository hosted by the [Environmental-DS-Book organisation](https://github.com/Environmental-DS-Book) (see for instance a [PR](https://github.com/Environmental-DS-Book/forest-modelling-treecrown_deepforest/pull/1) in the DeepForest notebook).

+Editors-in-chief will contact notebook authors when changes are considerably relevant for either narrative or interactive contents.
+If the authors consider suggestions as a substantial contribution, EiC will acknowledge it by adding the contributor's name to the citation of the notebook.